drewcrawford/drewcrawford.github.io/rust/index.md

 "Test"
 ```

 This is because **moving closures in Rust have different environments**.
-A moving closure essentially works from a cloned environment, frozen in time exactly as it was when the closure was declared.
+A moving closure (e.g. `move || {...}`) essentially works from a cloned environment, frozen in time exactly as it was when the closure was declared.

 Swift closures, in contrast, have shared environments.
 Making changes to the environment in one closure may effect another closure that shares the environment.

-Rust's non-moving closures technically have a shared environment, but it is hard to notice, because the borrow checker makes it difficult for 2 closures to read and write to the same parts of the environment.
+Rust's non-moving closures (e.g. `|| {...}`) technically have a shared environment, but it is hard to notice, because the borrow checker makes it difficult for 2 closures to read and write to the same parts of the environment.
 As we saw in this example.

 # Arrays

-Rust's arrays are of fixed size, and the array is in fact part of the array's type.
+Rust's arrays are of fixed size, and the array is in fact part of the array's type: `[i32; 2]` means 2, 32-bit ints.
 A mutable array in Rust means that the elements can be swapped.
 But elements cannot be appended, because the array size is fixed.

 Rust's `Vec` type is dynamically-sized and therefore is closer to the Swift array.